 Social Cue Decoding

 Children with autism may appear awkward.
 For example, it may seem like they aren't really sure how to act around their peers.
 This is because it can be hard for a child with autism to read social cues, which is something that can make it harder to fit in.
 A therapist will work with your child on facial expressions, emotions and discuss social situations to help your child better understand what social cues are.
 When a child with autism can learn social cues, they become more able to fit in and less likely to struggle with social interactions.
 Learning to read body language, understand tone of voice and personal boundaries will also help your child improve their social skills.
 At Infinite Therapy Solutions, we understand that your child with autism needs instruction in social skills as well as therapy activities in order to thrive.
 When your child works with a therapist either in the home or in one of our clinics, they will get the attention they need to:

 Infinite Therapy is hosting Socially Savvy!
 Socially Savvy is a didactic learning program for high-functioning children with ASD, ADHD, and other diagnoses.
+This program can act as social skills therapy for children with autism.
 This social skills group, run by a licensed Behavior Analyst, is more than just a communications class; it also includes input from different types of therapies and encourages movement and interaction to further your child’s development.
 Read more and sign up for the event here.